POEMS FOR PEANUT™

 than to explore cupboards and wardrobes.

-As soon as I open a cabinet door
+Whenever I open a cupboard door

 he sneaks up behind me

 and the moment I turn my back